Isabella Elder: Tributes

 In 1906, a bronze statue of Elder on a granite base and surrounded by a memorial garden, was unveiled in Elder Park by the Provost of Govan, Sir John Anthony.
 Elder is shown seated, wearing her academic gown with her mortar board in her lap.
 The sculptor was Glasgow graduate Archibald Macfarlane Shannan (1850–1915) and the £2,000 cost was raised by public subscription, much of it from the ordinary people of Govan who held her in high regard.
 It was one of the first statues of a woman in Glasgow, and remains one of only four statues commemorating named women, rather than allegorical figures (the other three statues are of Dolores Ibarruri on the Clyde Walkway; Mary Barbour in Govan; Queen Victoria in George Square.)
 Elder's statue is Category A Listed and the monument and memorial gardens were restored in 2010.

+In 2026, a mural depicting Elder was unveiled in Govan.
+It was created by artist Rogue One and commemorates Elder's philanthropical contributions, such as the financing of Elder Park.
+The mural has a profile of Elder with roses and the Elder Park Library also shown.

 Another Elder Park exists in Adelaide, Australia, however, this is named for a different Elder family.
 At one time, both parks had a similar bandstand, however the Govan one has since been lost.

+Elder also has a bicycle named in her honour, The Glasgow tour company Gallus Pedals has named its bikes after a number of famous Glaswegian women in several categories.
+Elder is in the category "Leaders, Philanthropists and Community Builders" along with Beatrice Clugston.